dimpase/imaM2/imaM2.md

 Currently Sage can't be accessed from an M2 session.

 * A rudimentary python interface exists in M2.
-This requires compiling M2 with optional flags which was functional in some realease, but doesn't work in 1.14 version.
+This requires compiling M2 with optional flags which was functional in some release, but doesn't work in 1.14 version.

 * We need to discuss possible ways to invoke Sage in M2.

 * Sage-specific python interface is a possibility: one may envision converters from main Sage types to those of M2.